Project Initiation Document (PID)

 - Based on the information in the PID, the project management and project manager can monitor the progress of a project.

-The Project Initiation Document is composed out of collected information and includes, among others, the following components:
+The PID is composed out of collected information and includes, among others, the following components:

 - Project goal(s); what do you want to achieve with the project?

-- Project size; how large is the project, how long does it take and how many people are involved?
+- Project size and approach; how large is the project, how long does it take and how many people are involved?
+Which project management method is used to approach the project?

 - Project organisation; who are involved in the project, what are their tasks, responsibilities and authority?